Delve.ai

 A good way to understand customers is to listen to them – build a rough customer profile and try to empathize with them.
 But how do these three processes work?
 You get human feedback to listen, create a buyer persona to characterize, and develop a customer journey map to empathize.
 The fourth step, interaction, works with chat personas.

-Persona by Delve AI is a persona-based marketing software that helps you create personas for your website, competitors, and social media audiences.
+Delve AI is a persona-based marketing software that helps you create personas for your website, competitors, and social media audiences.
 It covers all four aspects mentioned before – consumer data, personas, user journeys, and interactive user chatbots.

 data sources

 Each persona gives you persona details, distribution, and sample user journeys to ascertain the traits, characteristics, and behaviors of your desirable and non-desirable audience segments.
-For example, an ecommerce business will able to identify bouncers, passive browsers, cart abandoners, and high-value buyer segments marked with blue and red respectively.
+For example, an ecommerce business will be able to identify bouncers, passive browsers, cart abandoners, and high-value buyer segments marked with blue and red labels, respectively.

 PERSONA DETAILS offer the age, gender, location, job profile, goals, motivations, pain points, values, interests, jobs to be done, and hobbies of that particular segment.
 Additionally, you get insights into their favorite social networks, brands, ecommerce sites, tools, TV shows, movies, YouTube channels, podcasts, events, and more.